Blog

 The Procrastinator

 It is so easy to put off the things we would like to do and think there is plenty of time left to do it another day.
-I think I spent much of my life procrastinating and assuring myself that I will do it next year when I am not so busy.
+I think I spent much of my life procrastinating and assuring myself that I could do it next year when I am not so busy.
 The trouble with that train of thought is that the next year is often busier than the previous year and so on.
-One day you realise that you are not getting any younger and you still haven’t done something you really wanted to do.
+One day, you realise that you are not getting any younger and still haven’t done something you really wanted to do.

-Why Amazon?
+Why Self-publish?

-Why did I choose to self-publish through Amazon?
+Why did I choose to self-publish?